GinjaChris/pentmenu/README.md

 However, such packets are quite indicative of unusual behaviour (such as an attack) and are usually easily identified by IDS/IDP.

 * UDP Flood - much like the TCP SYN Flood but instead sends UDP packets to the specified host:port.
 Like the TCP SYN Flood function, hping3 is used but if it is not found, it attempts to use nmap-nping instead.
-All options are the same as TCP SYN Flood, except you can specify data to send in the UDP packets.
+All options are the same as TCP SYN Flood, except you must specify data to send in the UDP packets.
 Again, this is a good way to check switch/router throughput or to test VOIP systems.